 Idaho Private Investigator Licensing Requirements

-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+In addition, other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
 Check the state licensing website for more information.

 Idaho Private Investigator Associations

-- Training Resources – Improve your chances of getting licensed by completing a professional degree program, training course, or home study course.
+Training Resources – Improve your chances of getting licensed by completing a professional degree program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed and begin your career.